HL7/davinci-crd/src/pagecontent/hooks.md

 In addition to these, this implementation guide imposes the following additional rules:

-* Communications between providers and payers SHOULD use mutually authenticated TLS.
+* Communications between providers and payers **SHOULD** use mutually authenticated TLS.
 Some payers may require mutually authenticated TLS.
     * This specification does not provide guidance on certificate management between clinical and payer systems, though it has been proposed that Direct certificates could be used for this purpose
-* Client systems SHALL support running applications that adhere to the SMART on FHIR [public app](http://www.hl7.org/fhir/smart-app-launch#support-for-public-and-confidential-apps) profile
+* Client systems **SHALL** support running applications that adhere to the SMART on FHIR [public app](http://www.hl7.org/fhir/smart-app-launch#support-for-public-and-confidential-apps) profile
-* Payer systems that wish to receive Hook invocations that contain PHI SHALL demonstrate at time of registration/configuration that their user agreements give them permission to receive such data in a coverage requirement context.
+* Payer systems that wish to receive Hook invocations that contain PHI **SHALL** demonstrate at time of registration/configuration that their user agreements give them permission to receive such data in a coverage requirement context.
-* Payer systems SHALL use information received solely for coverage determination purposes and shall not retain received over the CRD interfaces for any purpose other than audit
+* Payer systems **SHALL** use information received solely for coverage determination purposes and **SHALL NOT** retain received over the CRD interfaces for any purpose other than audit
 * Client systems are the final arbiters of what data can be shared with payer systems.
-They MAY filter or withhold any resources or data elements necessary to support their obligations as health data custodians, including legal, policy and patient consent-based restrictions.
+They **MAY** filter or withhold any resources or data elements necessary to support their obligations as health data custodians, including legal, policy and patient consent-based restrictions.
 However, client systems withholding information take on the responsibility of ensuring coverage requirements are met, even if discovery is no longer possible through the interfaces provided by this implementation guide.
-* Client systems SHALL ensure that the resource identifiers exposed over the CRD interface are distinct from and have no determinable relationship with any business identifiers associated with those records.
+* Client systems **SHALL** ensure that the resource identifiers exposed over the CRD interface are distinct from and have no determinable relationship with any business identifiers associated with those records.
 E.g. the Patient.id element cannot be the same as or contain in some fashion a patient's social security number or medical record number.

 #### Non-PHI Hook Invocation
 Some payers may not have legal permission to view patient-identifiable healthcare information (PHI) for coverage requirements discovery purposes.
-EMR systems SHALL support filtering exposed FHIR resources to be a non-PHI "redacted" view.
-This view SHALL ensure that all resources exposed through the CDS Hooks and SMART on FHIR interfaces are filtered as follows:
+EMR systems **SHALL** support filtering exposed FHIR resources to be a non-PHI "redacted" view.
+This view **SHALL** ensure that all resources exposed through the CDS Hooks and SMART on FHIR interfaces are filtered as follows:

 * The Patient resource adheres to the [STU3 de-identified patient profile](STU3/profile-patient-deident-stu3.html) or [R4 de-identified profile](profile-patient-deident-r4.html), depending on the version supported
 * The Coverage resources adhere to the [STU3 de-identified coverage profile](STU3/profile-coverage-deident-stu3.html) or [R4 de-identified profile](profile-coverage-deident-r4.html), depending on the version supported